 #8 Belgium is the heart of the European Union and if there was a capital of EU that would be Brussels!
 It’s one of the most diplomatic cities in the world.

 #9 Together with the Netherlands and Luxembourg, Belgium created the Benelux a customs agreement which is considered the earliest predecessor of the EU.
-Later on, West Germany, France, and Italy joined together to make the European Coal and Steel Community, which would become the European Coal and Steel Community.
+Later on, West Germany, France, and Italy joined together to make the European Coal and Steel Community, which would become the EEC and the European Union.

 #11 However, this regime is famous for being one of the most horrendous in Africa and for the violence used by the colonizers against the indigenous Congolese.
 Later on the 20th Century, Belgium took control of the Free State, creating the Belgian Congo, until 1960.